-WNDR Fisheries Biologist, John Kubisiak, explains some historic fishery information in the Comprehensive Fisheries Survey of Bearskin Lake during 2003.
+WNDR Fisheries Biologist, John Kubisiak, explains some historic fishery information in the Comprehensive Fisheries Survey of Bearskin Lake during 2003 (Kubisiak 2004).
 Walleyes were netted on Bearskin Lake May 1956.
-Based on a good walleye catch and moderate contribution of one stocked year (1951), it was recommended that Bearskin be dropped from walleye stocking quotas (Kubisiak 2004).
-Kubisiak (2004) describes a single electro-shocking run conducted in July, 1961 contained observations about panfish abundance, rusty crayfish and vegetation.
+Based on a good walleye catch and moderate contribution of one stocked year (1951), it was recommended that Bearskin be dropped from walleye stocking quotas.
+There was a single electro-shocking run conducted in July, 1961 contained observations about panfish abundance, rusty crayfish and vegetation.
 A more thorough survey was performed in 1967 (Theis and McNight 1968).
 Walleyes were netted and an electro-shocking survey was performed.
 Also, a 50 foot seine was used.
 The authors noted an abundance of small (6-10 inch) walleyes and recommended no further walleye stocking.
-A "fair" muskellunge population was found and periodic stocking of muskellunge was recommended (Kubisiak 2004).
-From the description, it appears that largemouth bass were prevalent while smallmouth and northern pike are described as secondary species (Kubisiak 2004).
-A moderately stunted bluegill and pumpkinseed population was indicated (although panfish growth rates were not determined), and musky stocking was proposed as a solution (Kubisiak 2004).
+A "fair" muskellunge population was found and periodic stocking of muskellunge was recommended.
+From the description, it appears that largemouth bass were prevalent while smallmouth and northern pike are described as secondary species.
+A moderately stunted bluegill and pumpkinseed population was indicated (although panfish growth rates were not determined), and musky stocking was proposed as a solution.

-In 1996, the WDNR conducted a length frequency survey for walleye, musky, smallmouth bass, northern pike, and largemouth bass.
-They said that Bearskin Lake had a good walleye population and that good natural reproduction was occurring (Kubisiak 2004).
+In 1996, the WDNR conducted a comprehensive survey including a walleye population estimate.
+Bearskin Lake fishery is described as having a good walleye population and that good natural reproduction was occurring.
+Estimated 3,172 adult walleye = 7.9/acre.
+Total population (including immature fish) estimated at 17,326 = 43.3/acre (WNDR 1996).
 There were 149 musky caught in the spring of 1996 with the largest being 47 inches in length.
-Kubisiak (2004) also mentioned that there were good numbers of smallmouth bass present in 1996.
+WDNR (1996) states that there were good numbers of smallmouth bass present in 1996.
 They captured over 80 fish in spring of 1996 with the largest being 19 inches long and weighed 3 lbs.
 13 oz.
-(Kubisiak 2004).
+(WDNR 1996).
 Largemouth bass were present with only three being caught with the largest being 16 inches long and weighed 2 lbs. in 1996.

-From June 3-7, 1999 bluegill and pumpkinseed sunfish were transferred from Bear Lake to Big Bearskin Lake (Table 1).
+From June 3-7, 1996 bluegill and pumpkinseed sunfish were transferred from Bear Lake to Big Bearskin Lake (Table 1).
 Transfer of fish was conducted by volunteers from the Big Bearskin Lake Association.
 Permission and permit was granted from the Wisconsin DNR (McComas 2000).